Application diagnostics

 If you specify the default log level to “Warning” or “Error” and output an information message, then the output will not show as it does not match the filter.

-To configure services to use logging, you can use constructor injection as shown:
+To configure services or custom classes or even controllers to use logging, you can use constructor injection as shown:

 ILogger _logger;